Gwnn/puredatapatches/README.md

 specialised GUI controls, etc., some of which have become widely adopted as standard.

-It also supports a textual interchange patch format, which can be used to port patches to MAX/MSP, and vice versa.
+<strike>It also supports a textual interchange patch format, which
+can be used to port patches to MAX/MSP, and vice versa.</strike>
+The updated format for Pure Data patches is now textual and interchangable (although Pd is still aware of the old style extensions).

 With the commerical adoption of MAX/MSP, for example, as [Max for Live](https://www.ableton.com/en/live/max-for-live/) in